With more than thousand years of history and with a fantastic riverside, Budapest is one of the most photogenic city in Europe.

 But it is also quite big and the highlights are a bit scattered – at least compared to some other European cities like Prague.

-That’s why I listed all those sweet and beautiful photography locations you should visit in Budapest.
+That’s why I listed all those beautiful photography locations you should visit in Budapest.
 I ordered them by importance, so if you have only a few hours, I suggest you start with the first ones.

 From Buda Castle